Mahamat Déby: Military career

-Mahamat Déby first enrolled at the Joint Grouping of military schools in Chad.
+Déby first enrolled at the Joint Grouping of military schools in Chad.
 He subsequently received training in France, at the military school of Aix-en-Provence.
-Upon his return he was enrolled in second promotion of semi direct of the school of officer inter arme and later was appointed to the service branch for the Security of State Institutions (SERS), as a deputy commander of the groupement of infenterie.
-His first combat experience took place in April 2006 when rebels attacked the capital city of Chad and later participated in combat in eastern Chad along with General Abu Bakr al Said, then director of gendarmery, Mahamat was given the rank of major afterward.
-He led forces when he took part in the command of Chadian forces during the Battle of Am Dam, where his army defeated the rebels.
+Upon his return he was enrolled in second promotion of semi direct of the school of officer inter arme and later was appointed to the service branch of the Security of State Institutions (DGSSIE), as a deputy commander of its infantry group.
+His first combat experience took place in April 2006 when rebels attacked the capital city of Chad and he later participated in combat in eastern Chad along with General Abu Bakr al Said, then director of police, Mahamat was given the rank of major afterward.
+In May 2009, he was made brigadier general and he shared command of Chadian forces during the Battle of Am Dam, where the army defeated the rebels.

 Following his victory, he was appointed in command of the armored squadrons and bodyguards of the SERS.
 In January 2013, he was appointed second in command of the Chadian special forces in Mali under general Oumar Bikimo.
-On 22 February, he led his army against rebels in the Adrar al-Ifoghas mountains in Northern Mali leading to the Battle of al-Ifoghas.
+On 22 February, he led his army against rebels in the Adrar des Ifoghas mountains in northern Mali leading to the Battle of Ifoghas.
 They eliminated a rebel base said to be of "significant importance", inflicting heavy losses upon the rebels but also losing twenty-six men in the process, including Abdel Aziz Hassane Adam, a commander of special forces.
 Mahamat took full command of the FATIM and has since been leading operations against rebels in the North.
+In 2014 he worked alongside the French military during Operation Serval.

-President of the Transitional Military Council
+In 2014 he was appointed as director of the General Directorate of the Security Services of State Institutions (DGSSIE), a presidential guard and special forces organization that replaced the former Chadian Republican Guard and reports directly to the head of state.